-Like it or not cost is invariably the deciding factor when deciding whether to rely on the internet, Citizens Advice or to consult a legal professional, which is why we offer everyone an initial free lawyer consultation and legal advice.
+Like it or not cost is invariably the deciding factor when deciding whether to rely on the internet, Citizens Advice or to consult a legal professional, which is why we offer everyone an initial free consultation and legal advice.
 From there on, everything we do is a fixed-price, menu service and a fraction of the cost of high street lawyers.

 We compromise on price but not on quality.
-Every client has access to the same lawyers with the same attention to detail and the same accessibility, whether it’s for contract checking or an in-house secondment.
+Every client has access to the same lawyer with the same attention to detail and the same accessibility, whether it’s for contract checking or an in-house secondment.

 Regularly featured in:

 Stormcatcher Legal Consultants, Business and Automotive Legal Services was set up by Philip Harmer in 2012 as a result of his own experience of trying to find a lawyer from a local law firm to provide affordable & understandable legal advice and services.

 As then a business owner, selling, financing and leasing cars and repairing vehicles out of his two bodyshops he had first-hand experience of the cost and wait to see or speak to a solicitor and the feeling that the lawyers weren’t on the same page let alone the same planet.

 Philip Harmer is a commercial lawyer, arbitrator and owner of the Surrey-based Stormcatcher Law.
 He is best known as a leading automotive and used car expert specialising in classic car, high performance and prestige car disputes and fraud in the UK and internationally.